Ranking hierarchical multi-label classification results with mLPRs: Experiments

 \textit{Evaluation Criteria}.
-We used the below two criteria to evaluate ranking results produced by the aforementioned methods.
+We used the following two criteria to evaluate the ranking results produced by the methods mentioned above.

-\begin{itemize} \item \textbf{Evaluation Criterion I: Precision--Recall curve}.
-We used the PR curve to evaluate each ranking (produced by any of the methods listed above) from a holistic perspective.
-We further assessed the ranking by computing recall (i.e., \# true discoveries / \# all true positives) and precision (i.e., \# true discoveries /\# discoveries) values up to the top $\kappa \times 100\%$ events, where $\kappa$ := \{\# of top events that were taken as discoveries\}/\{total \# of events\}. \item \textbf{Evaluation Criterion II: False discovery proportion (FDP)/$F_1$ score under proposed cutoff selection}.
-We employed the procedure introduced in Section \ref{sec:cutoff_selection} to determine the cutoff value for the resulting ranking.
-Then, we evaluated this ranking along with the cutoff value selected on the validation set in terms of the maximal $F_1$ score and the FDP value whose associated target FDR was taken at the level $\alpha \times 100\%$ for $\alpha$ values of 0.01, 0.05, 0.1, and 0.2. \end{itemize}
+\begin{itemize} \item { \textbf{Evaluation Criterion I: Precision--Recall (PR) at different cutoffs $\kappa$.} We assessed the rankings by calculating the recall (i.e., \# true predicted positives / \# all true positives) and precision (i.e., \# true predicted positives / \# predicted positives) values by taking the top $\kappa \times 100\%$ of events as positive and the others as negative, with $\kappa = 0.05, 0.1, 0.2, 0.3 \text{ and } 0.5$.}

+\item \textbf{Evaluation Criterion II: False discovery proportion (FDP) and $F_1$ score under proposed cutoff selection}. {We used the procedure introduced in Section \ref{sec:cutoff_selection} to determine the cutoff $\hat{\kappa}$.
+The $F_1$ score was computed on the test dataset when $\hat{\kappa}$ was selected by maximizing the $F_1$ score on the validation dataset.
+Similarly, FDP was computed on the test dataset when $\hat{\kappa}$ was selected to target an FDR of $\alpha \times 100\%$, with $\alpha = $ 0.01, 0.05, 0.1, and 0.2.} \end{itemize}

-\textit{Data Sets}.
-Each HMC method was evaluated using three data sets: 1) a synthetic data set, 2) the disease diagnosis data set from \cite{huang2010}, and 3) the RCV1v2 data set \citep{lewis2004rcv1}.
-Details of these data sets are given below.
+\textit{{Evaluation Datasets}}.
+Each HMC method was evaluated using three datasets: 1) a synthetic dataset, 2) the disease diagnosis dataset from \citet{huang2010}, and 3) the RCV1v2 dataset \citep{lewis2004rcv1}.
+Details of these datasets are provided below.